Frobenius subalgebra lattices in tensor categories: Rigidity invariance

 \section{Rigidity invariance}

 The notion of a Frobenius subalgebra (Definition~\ref{def:sub}) is not stable under intersection (see Example~\ref{ex:Ben02}).
-To remedy this, we introduce the concept of \emph{rigidity invariance}, initially in the category $\VVec$ (see Lemma~\ref{lem:InterRigidVec}).
+To remedy this, we introduce the notion of \emph{rigidity invariance}, first in the category $\VVec$ (Definition \ref{def:RigidInvVec}).
 Although this notion depends on a choice of basis, Lemma~\ref{lem:FixedBasis} guarantees that every Frobenius subalgebra is rigid invariant for at least one such basis.
-The choice of a basis~$\mathcal{B}$ can be viewed as a \emph{perspective} under which the Frobenius subalgebra poset \emph{collapses} to the $\mathcal{B}$-rigid invariant Frobenius subalgebra sublattice.
+We then extend this notion in the semisimple case (Definition \ref{def:RigidInvariance}), under which the failure mentioned above is resolved by ensuring that ambient selfduality is preserved under intersection (see Lemma~\ref{lem:RigidInvInterSum}). \begin{notation} A $\mathcal{B}$-rigid invariant Frobenius subalgebra will be denoted a Frobenius $\mathcal{B}$-subalgebra. \end{notation} The choice of a basis~$\mathcal{B}$ can be viewed as a \emph{perspective} under which the Frobenius subalgebra poset \emph{collapses} to the Frobenius $\mathcal{B}$-subalgebra sublattice (see \S \ref{sec:lattice}).
 Furthermore, every Frobenius subalgebra belongs to one of these sublattices.

-We then extend the notion of rigidity invariance to semisimple tensor categories and beyond.
-In particular, within a unitary tensor category, every unitary Frobenius subalgebra is rigid invariant with respect to \emph{every} choice of basis (see Proposition~\ref{prop:UnitFrobSub}).
-This fully recovers Watatani's theorem in the unitary setting and suggests two natural directions for extending it beyond the unitary case: one considers Frobenius subalgebras that are rigid-invariant with respect to \emph{every} basis, and the other focuses on those invariant under a \emph{fixed} basis.
+Within a unitary tensor category, every unitary Frobenius subalgebra is rigid invariant with respect to \emph{every} choice of basis (see Proposition~\ref{prop:UnitFrobSub}).
+In particular, the notion of Frobenius $\mathcal{B}$-subalgebra is a proper generalization of the notion of unitary Frobenius subalgebra.
+This permits to fully recover Watatani's theorem in the unitary setting and suggests two natural directions for extending it beyond the unitary case: one considers Frobenius subalgebras that are rigid-invariant with respect to \emph{every} basis, and the other focuses on those invariant under a \emph{fixed} basis.
 The first approach is inherently basis-independent, while the second offers a broader generalization.

 Finally, note that rigidity invariance appears to be unrelated to the Nakayama automorphism: in Example~\ref{ex:Ben02}, the bilinear form~$\kappa$ is symmetric.

 \begin{remark} From now on, we require a field equipped with an involution $\sigma$ such that the standard $\sigma$-Hermitian form is \emph{anisotropic}.
 The real field with the identity involution satisfies this condition, as does the complex field with complex conjugation.
 Certain real-like fields and some degree-two field extensions also meet this requirement.
 However, for simplicity, we will henceforth assume that we are working over the complex field. \end{remark}